OpenNebula/marketplace-docs/source/service/aws-greengrass.rst

 In this section, we demonstrate the practical use of the appliance.
 Please ensure to meet the :ref:`requirements <awsgg_requirements>` before you start.

-We follow the official AWS GreenGrass `Getting Started <https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-gs.html>`_ tutorial.
+We follow the official AWS Greengrass `Getting Started <https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-gs.html>`_ tutorial.

 Deploy Core in Manual Mode
 --------------------------